DutchSailor/Dyn2Calc.Struct4U/README.md

 #### To be implemented:
 * Plates
 * Rebar
-* Recognition of section and load family into project
+* Recognition of steelsections and load family into project
+* Recognition of wood/concrete sections
 * Buildup Sections
 * Non rectangular concrete and wood sections
 * Materials
 * Intelligent analytical node merging
 * Steelconections
+* Add GUID for element binding

 ## Recognition of sections